sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 * Specifying a custom class name for the test stub
 * Enabling the original constructor with custom arguments
 * Creating partial test stubs (only doubling specific methods)
+* Doubling properties that do not declare property hooks
 * Controlling clone behavior
 * Disabling automatic return value generation